Here’s a look at the life of blues legend B.B. King.

 Birth place: Mississippi Delta cotton plantation between Indianola and what is now Itta Bena, Mississippi

 Mother: Nora Ella (Pully) King

-Marriages: Sue Carol Hall (1958-1966, divorce), Martha Lee Denton (1942-1950, divorce)
+Marriages: Sue Carol Hall (1958-1966, divorced), Martha Lee Denton (1942-1950, divorced)

-Military: U.S. Army, 1943.
+Military: US Army, 1943

 King sang and played the blues on the corner of Church and Second in Indianola, and said he could earn more in one night singing on the corner than he could in one week working in the cotton field.

 Enlisted in the Army during World War II but was released because he drove a tractor, an essential home front occupation.

 His nickname, “B.B.” is short for Blues Boy, part of the name he used as a Memphis disc jockey, the Beale Street Blues Boy.